 Professional Profile Pat Godfrey

-Updated by Pat Godfrey: April 2020
+Updated by Pat Godfrey: October 2024

-I consult closely with stakeholders, your agile teams, and with customers to promote a 100% UX team perspective.
-Together we deliver the responsive, mobile-first user interface (UI), communication, and content your customer needs and your business wants.
+I consult with our stakeholders, agile teams, and customers to promote a 100% UX team perspective.

 Services